-Every so often you need to refresh your hardware, everyone knows that.
-What should you do with your old gear?
-Some people throw it away in the bin, some people give it to their niece or nephew or something like that.
-What I'm going to stress for you to do is make sure you do none of that.
+Every so often, you need to refresh your hardware.
+What should you do with your old computer or your old printer?
+Some people throw it away in the bin, while others give it to their niece or nephew or something like that.

 Make sure you do none of those!